hyperupcall/blog/content/posts/semantic-hotkeys.md

 - Context navigate relatively
 - Context move relatively

+This blog post mainly exists to explain the problem and solution, and I haven't figured out a cohesive and intuitive solution.
+There are many more challenges involved:

+- Contexts can sometimes treated As sections (sometimes simultaneously)
-Important to note that contexts can simultaneously be sections.
-Semantics can be more fine-tuned to fit into concrete categories.
-In the context of _DE Workspaces_, _Application Windows_, _Terminal Panes_, a unified language
+  - Semantics can be more fine-tuned to fit into concrete categories

-### Challenges

-Challenges include nested applications

-For example, of an arbitrary terminal app, there are multiple possible nestings (which can affect shortcut semantics):

-- Terminal App
-- Terminal App in tmux
-- Terminal App in tmux in Kitty
-- Terminal App in tmux in Kitty in VM / Container

-## Similar ideas

-Benefits users because shortcuts:

-- Are an invariant with respect to keyboard layout and language
-- Help interface designers improve UX by making UI paths more explicit
-- Employ two different sides of the keyboard for faster switching (DVORAK-esque) Become only more useful due to the gridification and flexification of layouts - convergence creates more consistency within interfaces

-See [github.com/semantic-hotkeys](https://github.com/semantic-hotkeys) to see this in action
+- Applications shortcuts may nest
+  - A terminal app (raw mode) may be within the contest of a graphical terminal emulator, a terminal multiplexer, and a TUI interface to a virtual machine manager (ex.
+QEMU Monitor)
+- Applying this systems to programs with slightly different behaviors

+Semantic Hotkeys are tricky to define since keyboards are both fixed and varied.
+But, applying such a system will improve productivity.
+I'm doing some preliminary work at [github.com/semantic-hotkeys](https://github.com/semantic-hotkeys) to apply this idea to everyday applications and websites.
+When its ready, you may find it useful, or employ a similar system in your program.